Other solution design considerations

 Patient financial implications

 Many patients affected by conditions targeted by durable therapies often already face high financial burdens.
 Patient direct healthcare out-of-pocket costs include co-pays, coinsurance payments, deductibles, and high annual cost sharing limits.
 Some patients may have separate medical and pharmacy deductibles.
 For example, if a cell or gene therapy is covered under the medical benefit, Medicare patients will be subject to either an un-capped 20% out of pocket cost or the share of cost dictated by their Medicare Advantage plan or Medigap plan.
 Should the treatment be covered under the pharmacy benefit, Medicare Part D patients will face an un-capped 5% coinsurance payment after meeting their plans’ initial deductibles and coinsurance payments.
 Patients covered under Medicaid typically have very modest copays.
-Patients covered under commercial plans can have coinsurance on average of 30% (Kaiser/HRET Survey of Employer Sponsored Health Benefits, 2017).
+Commercial plan coverage has 58% of patients paying over $1000 in deductibles and 29% paying over $2000 annually (Kaiser/HRET survey of Employer Sponsored Health Benefits, 2021).
 Just as for payers, the concentrated upfront payments for years of subsequent benefit present barriers.
 Additionally, patients have non-medical out-of-pocket costs including travel and possible loss of income due to treatment.

 Payers and developers will want to consider the implications of precision financing solutions for patients of these therapies in finalizing their approaches.
 Patient copay costs primarily serve to encourage patients to make more appropriate healthcare choices when effective, lower cost options are available.
 For durable therapies this design objective is often moot given the alternatives.
 Plus, the cost sharing is a small portion of the total cost.
 FoCUS participants, including several payers, suggested that co-pays, deductibles and coinsurance be waived for these products provided it could be done without inducing adverse selection.
 That said, doing so can require State insurance approval for the change in benefit design and may take up to 18 months.